College of Dentistry Policies

 Honor Code and Honor Council

 The Honor Code of The University of Tennessee Health Science Center can be found in the Student Handbook, CenterScope.

 It is the policy of the University of Tennessee to maintain a safe and healthy environment for its students and employees.
 Therefore the University prohibits being under the influence of, or the unlawful use, manufacture, possession, distribution or dispensing of drugs (“controlled substances” as defined in the Controlled Substances Act, 21, U.S.C.
 812) and alcohol on university property or during university activities.
 More information about the UTHSC Policy on Student Drug and Alcohol Use may be found at: https://uthsc.policymedical.net/policymed/anonymous/docViewer?stoken=de47aa28-16aa-408b-9c96-cb04f232964f&dtoken=e8afe229-08f8-432e-ba95-51034fdccc94

 Policy Governing Student Standing

-At the end of each term, students will be evaluated from promotion to the next term, year or graduation.
-Promotion and graduation result from positive action taken by the Dean of the College of Dentistry.
+The policies governing student standing are described at http://www.uthsc.edu/dentistry/Academics/StudentStatus.pdf.
+Promotion and graduation result from positive action taken by the Dean of the College of Dentistry .
 The Dean receives recommendations regarding student standing from the Student Status Committee based on its review of each individual student’s progress toward satisfying the academic, professional and personal requirements established by the College and University.
 Following procedures established by the University, action taken by the Dean is subject to review by the Chancellor and the President.
 Specific information regarding progress, promotion and graduation are provided in the program-specific sections.